nguyendhst/web-automation-testing/README.md

 	- Linux: `sudo apt-get install chromium-chromedriver`
 	- Windows: Download the latest version from [here](https://chromedriver.chromium.org/downloads) and add it to your PATH

+>**Note** If you are using a different browser, you can find the corresponding driver [here](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/)

+>**Note** The chrome driver version should match the version of your chrome browser.
+You can check the version of your chrome browser by going to `chrome://version/`

 ## Project Structure